lipanpanpanpan/Networking-Routing/README.txt

 1. Names: Michael Ho and Romi Phadte
 2. What challenges did you face while implementing your router?
 We faced problems when links were destroyed, because when the link's weight changed to infinite, the entity would turn to a different direction and use that link's distance to a destination, even though that destination also needed to traverse the same link.
+We also had trouble with our routers sending infinite loops of data between each other when we split our network into two separate networks of routers.
+Error handling of broken links did not perform well.

 3. Name a feature NOT implemented in this specification that would improve your router.